NRL22 101: How to Get Started in NRL22

 16. I love NRL22 and want to organize my own club – how do I do this?

 Facebook is one location that a lot of people use to communicate and advertise events.
-We highly recommend new match directors get an account if they do not have one already.
-There is also an official NRL22 MD Facebook group for current NRL22 match directors.
+We highly recommend new Match Directors get an account if they do not have one already.
+There is also an official NRL22 MD Facebook group for current NRL22 Match Directors.
 Here you can ask questions and find the latest updates from the NRL22 organization.

 17. I want to work at a match – what do I need to do?